lusoalex/talk-api-security/README.md

 My expectations here is only to show that we must always do exact matching on redirect, avoiding regex, wildcard & so on.
 The client settings has a https://localhost:8888/login* redirect_uri, you can then change the redirect_uri with http://localhost:8888/login/../hack
-_Right we are in the same app, that's already a hack anyway, there are some other hacks possible anyway...
-Plus, just think about some tools that has the same domain such as https://github.com/lusoalex and https://github.com/anotherId_

 ## Play with API Management